msveshnikov/jira-clone-autocode/docs/competitor_analysis.md

-Here's an analysis of potential competitors for the JIRA  project, structured in a format suitable for a markdown file:
+Here's an analysis of potential competitors for the SCRUM  project, structured in a format suitable for a markdown file:

 # Competitor Analysis

-## 1. Atlassian JIRA
+## 1. Atlassian SCRUM

 **Key Features:**
 - Comprehensive project management and issue tracking